-When it comes to show-stopping tables, beautiful charcuterie boards have taken over this year and there’s a reason why.
-They are easy to make, can be crafted out of just about anything, and have a bite everyone can enjoy.
-Today, I’m sharing my tips and tricks for how to make a charcuterie board worth Instagramming!
+When it comes to show-stopping tables, an epic charcuterie board is the way to go, and there’s a reason why.
+They are easy to make, can be crafted from just about anything, and have a bite everyone can enjoy.
+Today, we’re sharing tips and tricks for how to make a simple charcuterie board worth Instagramming!

 I originally published this post on GoRVing.com.
 Additional information has been added.

-• Plan: Writing out my menu ahead, and knowing exactly what goes with what dish, means that I already have all of my ingredients listed out.
+• Plan: Writing out our menu ahead and knowing exactly what goes with what dish means that we already have all of my ingredients listed out.

-• Slice ahead: I will have all the cheese sliced and stored in airtight resealable bags, and then I do the same for the cured meats, so that when they are ready to go making assembly quick.
+• Slice ahead: We will have all the cheese sliced and stored in airtight resealable bags, and then we do the same for the cured meats so that when they are ready to go, making assembly quick.

 • Store individually: Any jelly, jam, or honey will be ready to go in its own jar or a smaller resealable container for placing.
 Make sure to have a bowl or dish ready for each item, knives for each cheese, and spoons or picks for pickles, dips, and fruits.

-Sure you can put anything on your board but there are a few things that I consider essential, cheese, cured meats, a vessel to transport (bread or cracker), a crisp garnish (pickled veggies or olives), and something spreadable (jam or honey).
+Sure, you can put anything on your board, but there are a few things that we consider essential – a variety of cheese, an assortment of meats, a vessel to transport (bread or cracker), a crisp garnish (pickled veggies or olives), and something spreadable (jam or honey).

-GirlCarnivore Tip: Work in groups of 3 to build a fully fleshed out and abundant looking board, no matter how large or small your surface is.
+Work in groups of 3 to build a fully fleshed-out and abundant-looking board, no matter how large or small your surface is.
+It’s our favorite tip for whipping up an easy charcuterie board without notice.

 Whatever you choose to put on your board, work in sets of three to build volume.
-3 types of meat, 3 cheeses, 3 fruits, and so on.
+3 types of the best meats, 3 of the best cheeses (one soft, one mild, and one wild card), 3 fruits, crackers, jams, and so on.
 It’s a quick way to mitigate choices and ensure the board looks full.

-• Meats: sliced pepperoni, salami, prosciutto, basturma, chopped leftover chicken or beef, and even lunch meats are a great option here
+• Meats: sliced pepperoni, summer sausage, hard salami, prosciutto, basturma, chopped leftover chicken or beef, and even lunch meats are a great option here.

 • Jelly, Jam, Honey – be bold and go with a spicy jelly as one of the 3.

-• Spinach or artichoke dip, tzatziki, or hummus (feeling bold, try a smoked crab imperial
+• Spinach or artichoke dip, tzatziki, or hummus as savory spreads (feeling bold, try a smoked crab imperial).

 • Use up leftovers!
 Slice up whatever you have into small portions and add leftover grilled meats or veggies – go on and use them!
-Feeling feisty toss in a few Christmas deviled eggs too!
+Feeling feisty, toss in a few Christmas deviled eggs too!
+This is a great way to fill up the board and use up what you have in the fridge.

-I make sure everything I am going to use is out and easy to grab.
-From there, assembling a photo-worthy board takes 15 minutes before we can toast and relax for the night!
+We make sure everything we will use is out and easy to grab.
+From there, assembling a beautiful charcuterie board takes 15 minutes before we can toast and relax for the night!

 • Toothpicks